Walked Passed Or Past And How To Check You Are Correct

 But because they are homophones, which means that they sound exactly the same, we have to get them right when we write.

-There are many such word pairs, such as bear and bare, or hole and whole.
+There are many such word pairs, such as bear and bare, hole and whole, and poured and pored.

-So while past and passed makes no difference in speaking, we have to check our usage and spelling when we write.
+While past and passed make no difference in speaking, you have to check your usage and spelling when you write.

 Common mistakes with past and passed